Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

-Moreover, the distribution of $c=a+_{\theta}b$ is completely determined by the above identity. \end{proposition-definition}
+Moreover, the distribution of $c=a+_{\theta}b$ is uniquely determined by the equality above. \end{proposition-definition}

-It is a well-known conjecture that $a+_\theta b$ is not only a generalized function on the Weyl chamber $\mathcal{W}_N$, but rather a probability measure; see e.g.~\cite{A} for more details.
+It is a well-known conjecture that $a+_\theta b$ is not only a generalized function, but a probability measure; see e.g.~\cite{A} for more details.
 At the discrete level, this positivity conjecture is related to Stanley's conjecture of positivity of Jack--Littlewood--Richardson coefficients; see~\cite{S}.
-When $\theta=\frac{1}{2},1,2$, equation~\eqref{eq_thetaaddition2} simply recovers the usual additions of real/complex/quaternionic Hermitian random matrices.
+When $\theta=\frac{1}{2},1,2$, equation~\eqref{eq_thetaaddition2} recovers the usual additions of real, complex and quaternionic Hermitian random matrices.

-It is a classical result of Voiculescu~\cite{Voi91} that, for $\theta=\frac{1}{2},1$, assuming that the empirical spectral measures of the independent $N\times N$ matrices $A(N)$ and $B(N)$ are weakly converging to some deterministic measure $\mu_{a}$ and $\mu_{b}$, respectively, then the empirical measures of $C(N)=A(N)+B(N)$ are also converging to some probability measure $\mu_c$.
-Moreover, this probability measure is
+It is a classical result of Voiculescu~\cite{Voi91} that, if $\theta=\frac{1}{2},1$, and assuming that the empirical spectral measures of the independent $N\times N$ matrices $A(N)$ and $B(N)$ weakly converge to some probability measures $\mu_a$ and $\mu_b$, then the empirical measures of $C(N)=A(N)+B(N)$ also converge to some probability measure $\mu_c$.
+Moreover, this probability measure is the \emph{free convolution}

-where $\boxplus$ stands for the \emph{free convolution}, defined through the notion of free cumulants.
-We refer the reader to \cite{MS}, \cite{NS} for standard references.
+that can be defined, for example, through the notion of free cumulants.
+We refer the reader to \cite{MS,NS} for standard references.

-Our first application of Theorem \ref{thm:main} is to generalize Voiculescu's result to $\theta$-additions, for all $\theta>0$.
+Our first application of Theorem \ref{thm:main} is the following generalization of Voiculescu's result, for all $\theta>0$.
 Due to the analytic subtlety of $a+_{\theta}b$, we state our result in terms of moments, i.e, testing the empirical spectral measures with polynomials instead of bounded continuous functions.

 \begin{theorem} Let $a(N)=(a_1(N)\le\dots\le a_N(N))$, $b(N)=(b_1(N)\le\dots\le b_N(N))$, $N=1,2,\dots$, be two sequences of independent exponentially decaying random vectors.
 Suppose that there exist two sequences of real numbers $\{m_{k}^{a}\}_{k=1}^{\infty}$, $\{m_{k}^{b}\}_{k=1}^{\infty}$ such that